Meet the Parish Council Members

 Committees

 The Council has four standing committees on which members serve.
-These include the Executive Committee, the Formation Committee, the Stewardship Committee, and the Worship Committee.
+These include the Executive Committee, the Formation Committee, the Stewardship Committee, and the Liturgy Committee.
 Each committee is chaired by an elected member of the Council.
 The task of the committees is to advise the Council and the Pastor on parish activities within their scope, and to make recommendations based on input from parishioners.

 When and where does the Council meet?